thisisshivamk51/DocuMatrix/README.md

 - **Security**: Add authentication, RBAC, HTTPS, encryption at rest, and secrets manager.
 - **LLM**: The generator is a placeholder.
 Replace with your LLM API in `backend/app/services/rag.py`.

+Kindly review the project workflow for the AI-powered documentation platform featured in the video .